Mother’s Birth-Related Anatomy

 The psoas additionally affects our pelvis and uterus because it shares the tendon connecting it to the thigh with another muscle pair, the iliacus.
 Together they team up to form the iliopsoas muscle group.
 The tone of the iliacus is dependent in part by the tone of the psoas.
 So, as the psoas goes, so goes the iliacus.
 This muscle spans from the top of the thigh (lesser trochanter) back over the pelvic brim to attach at the inside edge of the ilium (behind the hip bone but not as far to the center as the sacrum).

-The fascia is a membranous tissue that wraps every muscle, organ and bone in the body.
+The fascia is a 3D web of fibriles which are in constant movement.
+This web forms a membranous tissue that wraps every muscle, organ, and bone in the body.
 The fascia moves with the moving body but also seems to store the “memory” of an abrupt halt.
-Whether that sudden stop has to do with a trauma or a long-time habit of poor posture, the fascia can get a wrinkle in it that pulls organs and bones out of alignment or symmetry.
+Whether that sudden stop has to do with a trauma or a long-time habit of poor posture, the fascia can thicken and then pull which can, over time, pull organs and bones out of alignment or symmetry.
+The function of the fascia in balance can be the most important contribution to overall health.

 Baby’s Birth-Related Anatomy